Silence Really is Golden

 Dawn Poulterer-Woods has her undergraduate degree in English from Messiah College and her master’s degree in Christian Counseling from Gordon-Conwell Theological Seminary.
 She has worked with adolescents, families, college age individuals, children, couples, and sexual offenders over the past 20 years in both private practice and the school system.
 Dawn has witnessed screen addiction steal relationships and derail the path of purpose in many people’s lives.

-Dawn speaks and writes for Families Managing Media with a goal of helping families reclaim their kids from screen addictions and reconnect in a healthy way.
+Dawn speaks and writes for ScreenStrong with a goal of helping families reclaim their kids from screen addictions and reconnect in a healthy way.